docQodly/docs/docs/customComponent/setup.md

 The ID generated is established during the [initialization of a new project](#project-initialization) and remains consistent throughout the project's lifecycle.
 As a result, each execution of the build ensures that the `qodly_ID.zip` folder contains the same generated ID.
 :::

-Locate this compressed folder in your project directory, ready for drag-and-drop onto the [upload feature](../studio/pageLoaders/components/uploadCustomComponents.md) in Qodly Studio for installation.
+Locate this compressed folder in your project directory, ready for drag-and-drop onto the [upload feature](../studio/pageLoaders/components/uploadCustomComponents.md) in the Studio for installation.

 ## Generating a New Component